The 3 ETF Portfolio Strategy: The Simplest Way to Build a Diversified Portfolio in 2026

 Total annual fee on a $10,000 portfolio: roughly $4~7 per year.

-Compare that to the average actively managed mutual fund, which charges 0.5-1.0% annually – that’s $50–$100 per year on the same $10,000, for returns that typically underperform the index anyway.
+Compare that to the average actively managed mutual fund, which charges 0.5-1.0% annually – that’s $50-$100 per year on the same $10,000, for returns that typically underperform the index anyway.
+To understand exactly how the blended expense ratio on a 3-ETF portfolio compares to other options, see ETF Expense Ratios Explained.

 Fidelity alternatives (no minimums, great for beginners):